-An added feature of the TSC2000 is the ability to monitor the battery voltage on the other side of a voltage regulator (DC/DC converter), as shown in Figure 21.
-The V{BAT1} input is divided down by 4 so that an input range of 0.5V to 6.0V can be measured.
-Because of the division by 4, this input range would be represented as 0.125V to 1.5V to the A/D converter.
+An added feature of the TSC2200 is the ability to monitor the battery voltage on the other side of a voltage regulator (DC/DC converter), as shown in Figure 21.
+The battery voltage can vary from 0.5V to 6V while maintaining the voltage to the TSC2200 at 2.7V, 3.3V, etc. The input voltage (V{BAT1} or V{BAT2}) is divided down by 4 so that a 6.0V battery voltage is represented as 1.5V to the A/D converter.
+This simplifies the multiplexer and control logic.
+In order to minimize the power consumption, the divider is only ON during the sampling of the battery input.